benmvp/slides/2020/tsconf/react.md

 NOTES:
 - Provides auto-completion for prop names
+  * Even indicates whether or not the prop is optional w/ the `?`
 - Notice `key` there at the bottom
   * The `key` prop is always a valid prop to be passed to components/elements
   * So it shows up even though the component itself doesn't define it